Fibalance® (Partially Hydrolyzed Guar Gum)

 Frequently asked questions about Fibalance® (Partially Hydrolyzed Guar Gum)

-The clinically studied dose for Fibalance® (Partially Hydrolyzed Guar Gum) is 5-10 g/day; clinical trials commonly 5-6 g/day.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 5-10 g/day; clinical trials commonly 5-6 g/day Always follow the product label and check with a healthcare provider for personal advice.

-Known drug interactions may include: Fiber supplements may delay absorption of medications — separate by 1-2 hours.
+Possible interactions include: Fiber supplements may delay absorption of medications — separate by 1-2 hours.
 Diabetes medications — modest hypoglycemic effects from gastric emptying delay.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.